Blind Camp FAQ's

-What is the cost to attend a camp session?
+What is the cost of attending a camp session?

 Generous donors cover the cost of meals, lodging, and activities for campers.
 Some camps ask for a small application processing fee.